Frequently asked questions

 If you are a UK citizen or from outside of the EU your studies will not be impacted at all.

-If you are an EU citizen and you start your studies in September 2020 you will be able to apply for funding through Student Finance England to cover the full duration of your degree and you will be able to travel to the UK without any visa restrictions.
+If you are an EU citizen and you start your studies in September 2020 or January 2021 you will be able to apply for funding through Student Finance England to cover the full duration of your degree and you will be able to travel to the UK without any visa restrictions.

-EU students applying after September 2020, your studies may be impacted due to the removal of access to UK Student Loans and possible changes to the immigration system.
+EU students applying after 2020/21 academic year, your studies may be impacted due to the removal of access to UK Student Loans and possible changes to the immigration system.
 Brexit negotiations are still ongoing and so the final detail is not yet known, we will publish information on how this impacts new EU applicants as soon as this is made available by the UK Government.

 ARU are a UK public Higher Education Institution and are globally recognised.
 If the career you are interested in has specific, professional body requirements please feel free to contact them directly to ask about recognition or feel free to get in touch with us and we will do our best to help.